 Robert Barro -10% John Taylor - 8% Paul Milgrom - 8% Jean Tirole - 6% Oliver Williamson - 6% Martin Weitzman - 6% Eugene Fama - 5% Richard Thaler - 5% Lars Hansen - 4% Paul Romer - 4%

-I am a professor and chairman of the economics department at Harvard University, where I teach introductory economics (ec 10).
+I am the Robert M. Beren Professor of Economics at Harvard University, where I teach introductory economics (ec 10).
 I use this blog to keep in touch with my current and former students.
 Teachers and students at other schools, as well as others interested in economic issues, are welcome to use this resource.